Global North and Global South: Defining development

+The Dictionary of Human Geography defines development as "processes of social change or [a change] to class and state projects to transform national economies".

+Economic development is a measure of progress in a specific economy.
+It refers to advancements in technology, a transition from an economy based largely on agriculture to one based on industry and an improvement in living standards.

 Being categorized as part of the "North" implies development as opposed to belonging to the "South", which implies a lack thereof.
 According to N. Oluwafemi Mimiko, the South lacks the right technology, it is politically unstable, its economies are divided, and its foreign exchange earnings depend on primary product exports to the North, along with the fluctuation of prices.
 The low level of control it exercises over imports and exports condemns the South to conform to the 'imperialist' system.
 The South's lack of development and the high level of development of the North deepen the inequality between them and leave the South a source of raw material for the developed countries.
-The north becomes synonymous with economic development and industrialization while the South represents the previously colonized countries which are in need of help in the form of international aid agendas.
-In order to understand how this divide occurs, a definition of "development" itself is needed.
-Northern countries are using most of the earth resources and most of them are high entropic fossil fuels.
-Reducing emission rates of toxic substances is central to debate on sustainable development but this can negatively affect economic growth.
+The North becomes synonymous with economic development and industrialization while the South represents the previously colonized countries which are in need of help in the form of international aid agendas.

-The Dictionary of Human Geography defines development as "processes of social change or [a change] to class and state projects to transform national economies".
-This definition entails an understanding of economic development which is imperative when trying to understand the north–south divide.

-Economic Development is a measure of progress in a specific economy.
-It refers to advancements in technology, a transition from an economy based largely on agriculture to one based on industry and an improvement in living standards.

-Other factors that are included in the conceptualization of what a developed country is include life expectancy and the levels of education, poverty and employment in that country.

-Furthermore, in Regionalism Across the North-South Divide: State Strategies and Globalization, Jean Grugel states that the three factors that direct the economic development of states within the Global south is "élite behaviour within and between nation states, integration and cooperation within 'geographic' areas, and the resulting position of states and regions within the global world market and related political economic hierarchy."
+Furthermore, in Regionalism Across the North–South Divide: State Strategies and Globalization, Jean Grugel stated that the three factors that direct the economic development of states in the Global south are "élite behaviour within and between nation states, integration and cooperation within 'geographic' areas, and the resulting position of states and regions within the global world market and related political economic hierarchy."